EricDuminil/picolena/README.txt

 Picolena has many advantages:

-   * it can index .pdf, .doc, .docx, .odt, .xls, .ods, .ppt, .pptx, .odp, .rtf, .html and plain text files will full text search, and offers a very easy way to add new filters to index other filetype.
+   * it can index .pdf, .doc, .docx, .odt, .xls, .ods, .ppt, .pptx, .odp, .rtf, .html and plain text files will full text search, and offers a very easy way to add new extractors to index other filetype.
    * it is free as in free beer and as in free speech
    * thanks to Ferret, it is very fast
    * it keeps your data private.
 By default, only the computer on which it is installed can get access to the search engine.
 Other IP addresses can then be added to a white list.